-Prepared by: Ruth Wilson, Biodiversity Officer
+ACTION BY: Ruth Wilson, Biodiversity Officer/Clifford Todd, Head of Environmental Health

-Agreed by: Ivor McMullan, Head of Parks

-4.5 PK/GEN/151 DFC-ACCESS AND INCLUSION FUND 2020/2021: FUNDING FOR NEW PATHS
+4.5 PK/GEN/151 DfC-ACCESS AND INCLUSION FUND 2020/2021: FUNDING FOR NEW PATHS

-An approach was made to Council through the Chief Leisure Officers Association (CLOA) in relation to potential funding being available through the Department of Communities at a few days' notice.
+An approach was made to Council through the Chief Leisure Officers Association (CLOA) in relation to potential funding being available through the Department for Communities at a few days' notice.
 This funding package was offered to local Councils through the Department's Access and Inclusion Programme 2020/21 for projects up to £30,000.
-With short notice to respond, two projects were submitted speculatively and confirmation has been received that both projects have been successful.
+With short notice to respond, two projects were submitted speculatively and confirmation had been received that both projects had been successful.